Writer, Activist, Mother

 Miriam Edelson is a neurodivergent social activist, settler, writer and mother living in Toronto, Canada.
 Her literary non-fiction, personal essays and commentaries have appeared in The Globe and Mail, Toronto Star, various literary journals including Dreamers Magazine, Collective Unrest, Writing Disorder, Palabras, Wilderness House Literary Review and on CBC Radio.
 Her short stories have been published by Narrative Northeast and The Wascana Review.

 Her first book, My Journey with Jake: A Memoir of Parenting and Disability was published in April 2000.
 Battle Cries: Justice for Kids with Special Needs appeared in late 2005.
 She completed a doctorate in 2016 at University of Toronto focused upon Mental Health in the Workplace.
-“The Swirl in my Burl”, her collection of essays, is forthcoming in Spring 2022.
+“The Swirl in my Burl”, her collection of essays, was published in Fall 2022.